ibrahimelhadeg/blog/source/_posts/imperative-vs-declarative-programming.md

 * Advertisement
 * Button

 This is a non-exhaustive list, but the important thing to understand about OOP is that each "object" has a set of "methods".
 Said differently, your system has nouns and verbs.
-A `Person` can `addFriend()`, `likePost()`, `updateProfile()`, etc.
+A `Person` can `addFriend()`, `likePost()`, or `updateProfile()`.

 I have no intention of diving deep into the concepts of OOP, but we now know _just enough_ to understand the reasons why we might use functional vs. OOP in our code.